carlislerainey/git-for-political-science/git.md

   In my case, I keep my projects inside a "Project" directory in a Dropbox folder that is common across all my computers (and my iPhone and iPad).
 To initiate tracking, I need to do the following in the terminal (on Mac OS X).

-        cd ~/Dropbox/Projects/NME
+        cd ~/Dropbox/projects/strategic-mobilization
         git init

 3. **Add the files you want to track.** To start tracking files, you first need to make sure that you are working in the project directory.
 Then you can use the command `git status` to see what files you are already tracking, if any.
 Then you can add files with the `git add` command.
 At first, I recommend adding files one at a time.
-For example, suppose that your project directory is called `NME`, and that the file you want to add, ``nme.tex``, is located in the subdirectory `Manuscript`.
+For example, suppose that your project directory is called `strategic-mobilization`, and that the file you want to add, `stratmob.tex`, is located in the subdirectory `doc`.
 Then the following is what you want.

         git status
-        git add Manuscript/nme.tex
+        git add doc/stratmob.tex
         git commit -m "add manuscript"

 4. **Push your directory to GitHub.** Go to your GitHub page (i.e., https://github.com/username), click the "Repositories" tab, and click the "New" button.
 Give the repository a name.
 I always use the name of the project directory, but Brenton Kenkel and I had a useful [discussion](https://github.com/carlislerainey/git-for-political-science/issues/1) about this.
 Put in a short description of your project to help people find it (roughly less than 75 characters).
 GitHub will suggest that you several lines of code--don't run them yet.

-The first line suggests using

-    git remote add origin https://github.com/username/new_repo.git

-Instead, use

-    git remote add origin git@github.com:username/new_repo.git

 There is a button near the top of the interface that allows you to switch from HTTPS to SSH.
 Just click it and GitHub will change its suggestion.
+Using SSH makes it easier to push commits to GitHub.
+It should look something like this.

+    git remote add origin git@github.com:username/new_repo.git

-This will allow you to push to GitHb without providing your username and password.
-If you've set up the remote with the https://... url, then you can change it by simply removing the current remote by using `git remote rm origin` and then using the suggested alternative.
+Note: If you've set up the remote with the https://... url, then you can change it by simply removing the current remote by using `git remote rm origin` and then using the suggested alternative.

-For more information, see Karl Broman's [discussion](http://kbroman.github.io/github_tutorial/pages/init.html) of intializing repositories.
+For more information, see Karl Broman's [discussion](http://kbroman.github.io/github_tutorial/pages/init.html) of initializing repositories.

 ## Update a Project